Codes for the Z-channel: Abstract

 \section{Abstract}

 This paper is a collection of results on combinatorial properties of codes for the \emph{Z-channel}.
-A Z-channel with error fraction $\tau$ takes as input a length-$n$ binary codeword and injects in an adversarial manner $n\tau$ \emph{asymmetric} errors, i.e., errors that only zero out bits but do not flip $0$'s to $1$'s.
-It is known that the largest $(L-1)$-list-decodable code for the Z-channel with error fraction $\tau$ has exponential (in $n$) size if $\tau$ is less than a critical value that we call the \emph{Plotkin point} and has constant size if $\tau$ is larger than the threshold.
+A Z-channel with error fraction $\tau$ takes as input a length-$n$ binary codeword and injects in an adversarial manner up to $n\tau$ \emph{asymmetric} errors, i.e., errors that only zero out bits but do not flip $0$'s to $1$'s.
+It is known that the largest $(L-1)$-list-decodable code for the Z-channel with error fraction $\tau$ has {exponential size (in $n$)} if $\tau$ is less than a critical value that we call the \emph{{$(L-1)$-list-decoding Plotkin point}} and has constant size if $\tau$ is larger than the threshold.
 The $(L-1)$-list-decoding Plotkin point is known to be $ L^{-\frac{1}{L-1}} - L^{-\frac{L}{L-1}} $, which equals $1/4$ for unique-decoding with $ L-1=1 $.
 In this paper, we derive various results for the size of the largest codes above and below the list-decoding Plotkin point.
-In particular, we show that the largest $(L-1)$-list-decodable code $\epsilon$-above the Plotkin point has size $\Theta_L(\epsilon^{-3/2})$ for any $L-1\ge1$.
+In particular, we show that the largest $(L-1)$-list-decodable code $\epsilon$-above the Plotkin point, {for any given sufficiently small positive constant $ \epsilon>0 $,} has size $\Theta_L(\epsilon^{-3/2})$ for any $L-1\ge1$.
 We also devise upper and lower bounds on the exponential size of codes below the list-decoding Plotkin point.